Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

+This is a Gibbs state for a single qubit, whose temperature is a function of the controllable interaction strengths, $g_{\Sigma}$ and $g_{\delta}$.
+In principle, this bath engineering technique can be extended to prepare the Gibbs state at an arbitrary temperature for a more generalized system (Appendix \ref{general Gibbs state}).

-First, when deriving Eq.~\ref{Eq: CP rho} and~\ref{Eq: CP mu}, we assume that the qubit only exchanges energy with environment via the SNAIL-mon mode.
-In practice, the qubit can also thermalize through other channels at different temperatures, whose rates will add to the parametrically induced ones.
-We minimize this effect by using a qubit that is much more coherent that the SNAIL-mon.
-Second, each decay event is heralded by a photon in the SNAIL-mon mode, and so we must take into account the effects of distinguishability of these photons when several processes create these SNAIL-mon excitations at the same time.
-For example, some engineered bosonic decay processes~\cite{AutoErrorCorrection_Gertler2021} require photon indistinguishability, as the decay operator should protect a manifold of states.
-In this work, however, we focus on distinguishable photons in our finite temperature bath so that each heating/cooling event is uncorrelated with others.
-One method to ensure distinguishability is to use unique lossy modes for each process, but this requires greater hardware.
-Instead, we simply must take care to tune our drives to use the SNAIL-mon's broad bandwidth to create deliberately different SNAIL-mon excitations for each parametric process.
+Before moving on to the experiment results, we point out an important caveat.
+Since each decay event is heralded by a photon in the SNAIL mode, we must take into account the effects of photon distinguishability when several processes create excitations at the same time.
+For example, some engineered bosonic decay processes~\cite{GERTLER_Protecting_2021} require photon indistinguishability, as the decay operator should protect a manifold of states.
+Due to the large bandwidth of the SNAIL mode, it is easy to create distinguishable photons unless great care is taken to match the two pump frequencies and phases to create identical excitation frequencies in the SNAIL.
+In this case, certain states of the qubit become ``dark'' to the parametric process.
+We have separately investigated this in a similar sample~\cite{ZHOU_Superconducting_2024}, where the drives with required phase stability are generated using high-speed RFSoC electronics and the QICK platform~\cite{STEFANAZZI_QICK_2022}.
+In this work, however, we focus on distinguishable photons in our finite temperature bath, so that each ``heating''/``cooling'' event is uncorrelated with others.

-\textit{\bf Experiment:} Our experiment scheme is shown in the lower panel of Fig.~\ref{fig:experimentdiagram}(a).
-The lossy SNAIL-mon has a bandwidth of 12.98 MHz, and transmon's natural decay and heating rates are: $\Gamma^{\text{N}}_{ge}/2\pi = 1.22$~kHz, $\Gamma^{\text{N}}_{eg}/2\pi = 8.28$~kHz, $\Gamma^{\text{N}}_{ef}/2\pi = 2.20$~kHz, and $\Gamma^{\text{N}}_{fe}/2\pi = 12.27$~kHz.
-Other relevant circuit parameters are given in Appendix.~\ref{app: circuit params and setup}.
-A Traveling Wave Parametric Amplifier (TWPA)~\cite{TWPApaper_Macklin2015} is used for single shot readout and transmon state differentiation.
-We perform a three-part division on the readout data, and label all states from $\ket{f}$ and beyond as $\ket{f^+}$.
+\textit{Experiment results} - Our experiment scheme is shown in the lower panel of Fig.~\ref{fig:experimentdiagram}(a).
+The relevant circuit parameters are given in Appendix~\ref{app: circuit params and setup}.
+A Traveling Wave Parametric Amplifier (TWPA)~\cite{MACKLIN_Quantum_2015} is used for single-shot readout and transmon state differentiation.
+We perform a three-part division on the readout data and label all states from $\ket{f}$ and beyond as $\ket{f^+}$.